ckcollab/d2vs/README.md

 ## what is this

-a library to assist with the automation of d2, using only pixels, keyboard and mouse
+diablo 2 vision system is a library to assist with the automation of d2, using only pixels, keyboard and mouse

 ## installation